ThomasRuby/LQICM_pass/README.md

 ↑ This is a basic same factorial computed *n* times.
-This pass detects the invariance of the entire loop and can peel it (see also `Fact4.c` which has the same factorial but of invariance degree equal to 2, means that the loop can be peeled twice).
+This pass detects the invariance of the entire loop and can peel it (see also `Fact4.c` which has the same factorial but of invariance degree equal to 4, means that the loop can be peeled four times).

 ## Statistics